GPU

 You may also need to modify library_dirs, runtime_library_dirs and include_dirs with paths to your MAGMA installation (see Customizing installation).

-You can use the gpaw.cgpaw.have_magma flag to check if MAGMA is available within GPAW.
+You can use the gpaw.cgpaw.gpu.magma.is_available() function to check if MAGMA is available within your GPAW installation.
 GPAW eigensystem routines will default to the MAGMA implementation on AMD GPUs, provided the matrix is large enough to benefit from it.
-You can also call the MAGMA solvers directly from the gpaw.new.magma module.
+You can also call the MAGMA solvers directly from the gpaw.cgpaw.gpu.magma extension module.